-Delta Chat is an instant messenger application like Telegram or Whatsapp, but without the tracking or central control.
-Delta Chat does not have dedicated servers, does not need your phone number and functions via the e-mail server network.
+Delta Chat is an instant messenger application like Telegram or WhatsApp, but without the tracking or central control.
+Delta Chat app does not have dedicated servers, does not need your phone number and functions via the e-mail server network.
 Holger Krekel explains how NGI helped make Delta Chat even more innovative with the evolving chat bot ecosystem.
 Delta Chat is an innovative young project.
 It employs a pragmatic approach to decentralised messaging.
 Delta Chat App is available for Android and IOS.

 What drives you?